LtVaios/Constraint-Satisfaction-Problems/README.md

 value from their domains.
 It does additional forward consistent checking.<br /><br />
 🔸 FC-CBJ (Conflict Directed Backjumping): CBJ maintains a jumpback set J for each variable x.
 CBJ also adds earlier, instantiated variables to Ji.
 Upon reaching a dead-end at xi, the algorithm jumps back to the latest variable in Ji.<br /><br />
 🔸 Min-Con (minimum conflicts): https://en.wikipedia.org/wiki/Min-conflicts_algorithm.<br /><br />
-📝 PS: For this project I implemented dom/wdeg heuristic to use for my algorithms.
+📝 PS: This project uses the famous MRV (Minimum remaining values) heuristic but I also implemented dom/wdeg heuristic to use for my algorithms because it's faster, better but also more complex.
 More info about this heuristic you can find in this paper: http://www.frontiersinai.com/ecai/ecai2004/ecai04/pdf/p0146.pdf.

 ## Built with
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/c/c3/Python-logo-notext.svg/110px-Python-logo-notext.svg.png" alt="MarineGEO circle logo" style="height: 100px; width:100px;"/>